 Ms. Decker was appointed Secretary of Commerce for the State of North Carolina in January 2013.
 Prior to that, she had been the Chief Executive Officer of The Tapestry Group, a faith based non-profit organization, since September 2004, and the Chief Executive Officer of North Washington Street Properties, a community redevelopment company, since October 2004.
 Ms. Decker served as the President of The Tanner Companies, a direct seller of women's apparel, from August 2002 to September 2004.
 From August 1999 to July 2002, she was President of Doncaster, a division of The Tanner Companies.
 Ms. Decker was President and Chief Executive Officer of the Lynnwood Foundation, which created and manages a conference facility and leadership institute, from 1997 until 1999.
 From 1980 until 1997, she served Duke Energy Corporation in a number of capacities, including as Corporate Vice President and Executive Director of the Duke Power Foundation.
-She also currently serves as a director of Family Dollar Stores, Inc., a discount retailer, and SCANA Corporation, a diversified utility company, where she is not a nominee for reelection as a director at that company's annual meeting to be held in April 2013.
+Ms. Decker currently serves on the board of directors of Family Dollar Stores, Inc., a discount retailer, and was a director of SCANA Corporation, a diversified utility company, until 2013.

-Ms. Decker brings to the board of directors a unique and valuable perspective from the numerous executive and leadership positions she has held across a broad range of fields, including non-profit organizations and large public companies.
-Ms. Decker's diverse executive experience and extensive experience serving on multiple boards qualify her to serve as a member of our board of directors.
+Ms. Decker brings to the Board a unique and valuable perspective from the numerous executive and leadership positions she has held across a broad range of fields, including non-profit organizations and large public companies.
+Ms. Decker's diverse executive experience and extensive experience serving on multiple boards qualify her to serve as a member of the Company's Board.